nstjuliana/Company-MCP/memory-bank/progress.md

    - Implement or document `setup_db.py`
    - Ensure it handles FTS5 and vector indexing
    - Add validation for schema file format
+   - Handle markdown files from `sftp-markdown-files/` or convert to JSON

+2. **Markdown Processing**:
+   - Determine if markdown files need conversion to JSON
+   - Or update indexing script to parse markdown directly
+   - Process downloaded files from `sftp-markdown-files/` directory

 2. **Add Basic Tests**:
    - Test MCP tool execution